isabella232/dynamic-media-classic.en-1/help/fonts.md

 ## Uploading font files {#uploading-font-files}

 Upload font files with the same techniques you use to upload other files.
-You can store font files in any SPS folder.
+You can store font files in any Dynamic Media Classic folder.
 See [Uploading your files](uploading-files.md#uploading_your_files).

 ## Editing font file information {#editing-font-file-information}